ripienaar/free-for-dev/README.md

 ## Storage and Media Processing

+   * [4EVERLAND](https://www.4everland.org/) — User-friendly upload and management interface compatible with AWS S3 and supports Arweave/IPFS decentralised file storage.
+Registered users can get 6 GB of IPFS storage and 300MB of Arweave storage for free.
+Any Arweave file uploads smaller than 150 KB are free.
    * [AndroidFileHost](https://androidfilehost.com/) - Free file-sharing platform with unlimited speed, bandwidth, file count, download count, etc. It is mainly aimed for Android dev-related files like APK build, custom ROM & modifications, etc. But seems to accept any other files as well.
    * [borgbase.com](https://www.borgbase.com/) — Simple and secure offsite backup hosting for Borg Backup.
 10 GB free backup space and two repositories.
    * [icedrive.net](https://www.icedrive.net/) - Simple cloud storage service.
 10 GB free storage